 According to prosecutors, Watson, now 54, a Des Moines-area resident, during 2007-16 embezzled funds in an unspecified sum from his union.
 He used the Local 74 credit card without authorization to make purchases and receive … Read More ➡

-On February 17, Danny Rawls, former member of United Auto Workers Local 2297, was sentenced in U.S. District Court for the Western District of Louisiana to one year of probation and ordered to pay restitution in the amount of $3,208 for concealing acts of theft in financial records of the Shreveport union.
-He had pleaded guilty in September after being indicted in March 2015.
-Rawls and Local Vice President Gregory Hill had been charged with embezzlement and forgery totaling more than $12,000.
-The actions followed a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On April 10, John Burgess, former president of Pacific Stainless Products Employee Association Local 304, was sentenced in U.S. District Court for the District of Oregon to five years of supervised release and ordered to pay restitution totaling $10,621 and a $25 assessment for concealing or destroying records of the St. Helens-based union.
+He had pleaded guilty in December after being charged in September on one count of embezzling about $35,000 from the union and one count of concealing the thefts in financial records.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 On April 9, Benjamin Wisecarver, former president of International Alliance of Theatrical Stage Employees Local 264, was sentenced in U.S. District Court for the Eastern District of Virginia to five months in prison, five months of home confinement and two years of probation for conspiracy to commit wire fraud and embezzlement in the amount of $57,310 from the Hampton-based union.
 He also was ordered to pay $53,704 in restitution.
 Wisecarver had pleaded guilty last December after being indicted on multiple counts in October.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡